Steve Nash: 2014–15 season

-Retirement and consulting duties
+Retirement

 Nash announced his retirement from playing on 21 March 2015.
 Before the announcement, the Cleveland Cavaliers told Nash's agent that they were interested in having him as a backup for Kyrie Irving if Nash asked for a buyout.
-Nash refused it due to health concerns and his wanting to retire as a Laker in gratitude for the opportunity given by the club.
+Nash refused due to health concerns and his wanting to retire as a Laker in gratitude for the opportunity given by the club.
 Nash was later approached by another former team of his, the Dallas Mavericks, to have one last season with them instead, but he declined due to his aforementioned health concerns.

+Post-playing career

+Consulting duties

 On 25 September 2015, it was confirmed that Nash would take on part-time consulting duties for the Golden State Warriors.
 During his first season with the team, the Warriors produced a record-breaking 73–9 season, although the team fell short in the 2016 NBA Finals to the Cleveland Cavaliers.
 The next season, the Warriors would win the 2017 NBA Finals against the defending champions Cleveland Cavaliers, giving Nash his first NBA championship in any role.

 On 19 December 2017, the Naismith Basketball Hall of Fame announced that eligibility for induction into the Hall of Fame was decreased to three years after retirement, which allowed for Nash to be eligible to be enshrined in 2018.
 On 31 March 2018, during the Final Four, it was announced that Nash – along with former teammates Jason Kidd and Grant Hill, as well as Ray Allen, Maurice Cheeks, and Charlie Scott – would be inducted into the Basketball Hall of Fame in 2018.
 Nash was formally inducted into the Basketball Hall of Fame on 7 September 2018.
-In October 2021, Nash was honored as one of the league’s greatest players of all time by being named to the NBA 75th Anniversary Team.
+In October 2021, Nash was honored as one of the league's greatest players of all time by being named to the NBA 75th Anniversary Team.

 Coaching career

 Brooklyn Nets (2020–2022)

 On 3 September 2020, Nash was announced as head coach of the Brooklyn Nets.

 On 3 March 2021, Nash was named Eastern Conference Coach of the Month for February, becoming the first Nets head coach to earn the honor since his former teammate Jason Kidd won it twice in 2014.
 Nash led the Nets to an Eastern Conference-best record of 9–4 during the month, including a conference-best 5–2 road record.
 Nash led the Nets to a 48–24 record in his first season as head coach.
-After the 2020–21 regular season Nash finished in sixth place in the NBA Coach of the Year voting.
+After the 2020–21 regular season, Nash finished in sixth place in the NBA Coach of the Year voting.

 On 27 October 2022, Nash received two technical fouls and was ejected for arguing with and yelling at referees, during a 110–99 loss to the Milwaukee Bucks.
 On 1 November, Nash and the Nets agreed to part ways amid controversies revolving around the team's players.

+In October 2025, Nash rejoined the Phoenix Suns organization as a senior advisor for the 2025–26 NBA season.